Mustafa Kemal Atatürk: Personal life

-There is a controversy on Atatürk's religious beliefs.
-Some researchers have emphasized that his discourses about religion are periodic and that his positive views related to this subject are limited in the early 1920s.
-Some Turkish sources claim he was a devout Muslim.
-However, according to other sources, Atatürk himself was an agnostic, i.e. non-doctrinaire deist, or even an atheist, who was antireligious and anti-Islamic in general.
+Researchers have argued that his discourses about Islam are periodic and that his positive views related to this subject are limited in the early 1920s.
+According to various sources, Atatürk was an agnostic, i.e. non-doctrinaire deist, or even an atheist, who was antireligious and anti-Islamic in general.

+Heidi Weidel considers Atatürk's expression as a form of naturalistic religion, not a reference to Islam.
+Jens Peter Laut also argues that Atatürk's expressions in favor of Islam are merely political calculations.
+His translation of the Quran into Turkish, so Laut, was also intended to invoke the Başka yok mu?-effect (where is nothing more to it?-effect), which should naturally repel Turks from believing in Islam after learning the meaning of the Arabic text whereby exposing the Quran as prophetic word, rather than the verbatim of God.

 Illness and death

 Throughout most of his life, Atatürk was a moderate-to-heavy drinker, often consuming half a litre of rakı a day; he also smoked tobacco, predominantly in the form of cigarettes.
 During 1937, indications that Atatürk's health was worsening started to appear.
 In early 1938, while on a trip to Yalova, he suffered from a serious illness.
 He went to Istanbul for treatment, where he was diagnosed with cirrhosis.
 During his stay in Istanbul, he made an effort to keep up with his regular lifestyle, but eventually succumbed to his illness.
 He died on 10 November 1938, at the age of 57, in the Dolmabahçe Palace.
+He was succeeded by İsmet İnönü as president.

 Atatürk's funeral called forth both sorrow and pride in Turkey, and 17 countries sent special representatives, while nine contributed armed detachments to the cortège.
 Atatürk's remains were originally laid to rest in the Ethnography Museum of Ankara, but they were transferred on 10 November 1953 (15 years after his death) in a 42-ton sarcophagus to a mausoleum overlooking Ankara, Anıtkabir.

 In his will, Atatürk donated all of his possessions to the Republican People's Party, provided that the yearly interest of his funds would be used to look after his sister Makbule and his adopted children, and fund the higher education of İsmet İnönü's children.
 The remainder was willed to the Turkish Language Association and the Turkish Historical Society.